-Tiger Woods' Life Has Never Been the Same Since His Cheating Scandal
+Tiger Woods' Life Never Went Back to Normal After His Cheating Scandal

 "I would like to apologize with all my heart to my family, friends, and the fans.
 I expect more from myself, too.
 I will do everything in my power to ensure this never happens again.
 I fully cooperated with law enforcement, and I would like to personally thank the representatives of the Jupiter Police Dept. and the Palm Beach County Sheriff's Office for their professionalism."

+On July 3, he confirmed that he had completed an "out of state intensive program" and would "continue to tackle this going froward with [his] doctors, family and friends."

+On Wednesday he was among the celebrities who caught Game 2 of the World Series at Dodger Stadium.
+Today, he pleaded guilty to reckless driving, allowing him to avoid a DUI conviction.
+He'll spend a year on probation, attend DUI school, pay a $250 fine and make a matching donation to Palm Beach County Victim Services, and attend a workshop where he'll listen to victims of impaired drivers discuss how their lives were affected.

-While the situation certainly could've turned out worse (no one was hurt, it appears to have been an isolated incident, etc.), cue the renewed concern for Tiger Woods.
-And so remains the lingering question of when, if ever, he's going to feel ready to compete—or whether the next big announcement will be that he's packing it in for good.
+While the situation certainly could've turned out worse (no one was hurt, he's now getting the help he needs, etc.), it renewed people's concern for Tiger Woods' future on the golf course.
+Another year of major tournaments has passed without him, and so remains the lingering question of when, if ever, he's going to feel ready to compete—or whether the next big announcement will be that he's packing it in for good.
 Though even if he does play again, it won't be the same Tiger Woods everyone once thought they knew.

 We haven't seen that guy play in almost eight years.